R3-Archive/cordapp-example/README.md

 ## Running the Nodes Across Multiple Machines

-The nodes can also be set up to communicate between separate machines on the same subnet.
+The nodes can also be set up to communicate between separate machines.

-After deploying the nodes, navigate to the build folder (`kotlin-source/build/ nodes` or `java-source/build/nodes`) and move some of the individual node folders to separate machines on the same subnet (e.g. using a USB key).
+After deploying the nodes, navigate to the build folder (`kotlin-source/build/ nodes` or `java-source/build/nodes`) and move some of the individual node folders to separate machines (e.g. using a USB key).
 It is important that no nodes - including the controller node - end up on more than one machine.
 Each computer should also have a copy of `runnodes` and `runnodes.bat`.